-In 1998, French Genealogy Databases, resources and the where, were in it’s infancy.
+In 1998, French Genealogy Databases and resources, if any, were in it’s infancy.
 Obtaining French records was a hard road to take.
 You had to write to French and Belgian governments in towns, cities and department archives.
 It wasn’t a fast procedure either.
-You couldn’t just ask “Find all the Dubois” in this town or neighboring cities.
+You couldn’t just ask “Find all the Leroy” in this town or neighboring cities.
 You had to know precise names, dates, and towns in order for archivist to obtain records for you.
 Then, wait, wait and wait some more.

-Now, we have Genealogy companies that you can enter in “Dubois” in France, and find yourself swimming in results by a single click.
-There are paid subscriptions types, and people and companies that offer their information for free.
+Now, we have Genealogy companies that you can enter in “Moreau” in France in the name field, and find yourself swimming in results by a single click.
+There are free and paid subscriptions sites to consult and it is growing.

 *I do not have affiliate links here.
 Some databases I’ve added here are paid subscriptions sites.
 I recommend them because of my good experience with them, what they have to offer and whether they are worth the price or not.